codepol/footballdb/README.md

 create_objects.sql - Additional sequences, triggers, functions and packages in order to maintain database entegrity and automate certain tasks.

+rep_topstatsnew.sql - Report to show the best performing teams in three areas; Possesion%, Pass Completion Rate and Goals Scored.
+Can be run using the @ symbol in SQL PLus.

 rep_topcapx.sql - Report to show the stadiums with with the highest capacity.
 It demonstrates the use of a cursor and can be run to show the top x teams by order of stadium capacity, where x is defined at run-time.
 Can be run using the @ symbol in SQL PLus.

 report_topcap.sql - Report to show the stadiums with with a capacity over 50,000.
-This is the predecessor of the rep_topcapx and demonstrates the ability to format SQL reports.
+This is the predecessor of the rep_topcapx and demonstrates the ability to format columns heading for SQL reports.
 Can be run using the @ symbol in SQL PLus.

 fsdb_model_screenshots.docx - An illustrative image Shows the relationship between the tables and views in the schema.